po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/04-Stu_Create_Fetch/README.md

 ## Instructions

-- Be sure to work with your partner!
+* Be sure to work with your partner!

-- Open up the script file [script.js](./Unsolved/assets/js/script.js)
+* Open up the script file [script.js](./Unsolved/assets/js/script.js)

-  - As a user, when I click the button, I want a list of repo urls to appear on the page.
+  * As a user, when I click the button, I want a list of repo URLs to appear on the page.

-- Go to [https://docs.github.com/en/rest/reference/repos#list-repositories-for-a-user](https://docs.github.com/en/rest/reference/repos#list-repositories-for-a-user) and find the endpoint to list the repositories for your github username
+* Go to [https://docs.github.com/en/rest/reference/repos#list*repositories*for*a*user](https://docs.github.com/en/rest/reference/repos#list*repositories*for*a*user) and find the endpoint to list the repositories for your github username

-- Use this information to create the correct url for the fetch request and assign it to the requestUrl variable.
+* Use this information to create the correct URL for the fetch request and assign it to the requestUrl variable.

 ## 💡 Hint(s)

-- The end points are written after the root url of the API.
+* The end points are written after the root URL of the API.

 ## 🏆 Bonus

-- If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge:
+* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge:

-  - In fetch requests we use the url, what is the difference between url and uri?
+  * In fetch requests we use the URL, what is the difference between URL and URI?

-- Use [Google](https://www.google.com) or another search engine to answer the above.
+* Use [Google](https://www.google.com) or another search engine to answer the above.